Nick-Adams-81/Casino-game/README.md

 # Casino game
-This is a game made for the degenerate gambler, while your in a long line at DMV or just bored trying to pass the time, this game's got your back!
-The Foul Mouth Gambler is a former casino employees love letter to the casino business, also a little revenge from a dealers perspective.
+This is a game made for the degenerate gambler, while you're in a long line at DMV or just bored trying to pass the time, this game's got your back!
+The Foul Mouth Gambler is a former casino employee's love letter to the casino business and also a little revenge from a dealers perspective.

 # Tech used